keldefrawy/keldefrawy.github.io/_drafts/rd-ratchet-series-plan.md

 - **2023 onward — PARC at SRI:** an important institutional case observed as an SRI alumnus, but not a firsthand account of the acquisition or the combined organization.
 - **2026 — IBM’s announced agreement to acquire HRL:** a current occasion to ask what consolidation preserves, what it changes, and why major research capabilities increasingly need a small number of institutional hosts.

-This is approximately twenty-five years of firsthand participation, inside a thirty-year institutional arc from the 1996 Lucent spinout to the 2026 IBM–HRL announcement.
+This is approximately twenty-six years of firsthand participation, inside a thirty-year institutional arc from the 1996 Lucent spinout to the 2026 IBM–HRL announcement.
 Use that formulation instead of claiming thirty full years of personal employment.

 The local website supplies an unusually rich evidence base: 79 cataloged research works, 31 granted patents, 12 funded R&D projects, open-source artifacts, awards, talks, and an existing “R&D Labyrinth” intellectual-lineage map.
 These should be used as evidence of how work changed under different systems, not as a list of accomplishments.